 Review of The Golem and the Jinni

 As the 1890s draw to an end, New York City, the entry point of so many immigrants, becomes home to two unique travelers: a golem and a jinni.
 Left masterless and adrift the golem, who can pass for human, is rescued by an elderly rabbi who names her Chava and works to find a place for her in the Jewish community.
-Accidentally freed from centuries of imprisonment in a copper bottle, the jinni find himself trapped in a human form and cannot remember how or why he’s come to this place.
+Accidentally freed from centuries of imprisonment in a copper bottle, the jinni finds himself trapped in a human form and cannot remember how or why he’s come to this place.
 The tinsmith who freed him names him Ahmad and convinces him to work as his apprentice in the Syrian expatriate community until they can find a way to free him.
-Slowly, Chava and Ahmad try to find their place in this new world, eventually discovering each other’s existence, and unaware that a malignant entity is on its way across the Atlantic, searching for them both.
+Slowly, Chava and Ahmad try to find their place in this new world, eventually discovering each other’s existence, but they are unaware a malignant entity is on its way across the Atlantic, searching for them both.